naipunyaailabs/skillmatrix-apis/README.md

 - **Resume Extraction**: Extract structured data from resume PDFs
 - **Job Description Extraction**: Extract structured data from job description PDFs
 - **MCQ Generation**: Generate multiple-choice questions based on job descriptions and resumes
-- **Job Matching**: Match job descriptions with resumes to determine compatibility
+- **Job Matching**: Match job descriptions with one or more resumes to determine compatibility

 ## Installation